belimor/kubernetes-practice/labs/01_01_Namespaces.md

 #### Default namespaces
 Kubernetes starts with four default namespaces:
-default: Used for user workloads when no other namespace is specified.
+**default**: Used for user workloads when no other namespace is specified.
-kube-node-lease: Stores node heartbeat info to help detect node failures.
+**kube-node-lease**: Stores node heartbeat info to help detect node failures.
-kube-public: Readable by all users; used for resources meant to be publicly accessible in the cluster.
+**kube-public**: Readable by all users; used for resources meant to be publicly accessible in the cluster.
-kube-system: Contains system-level components and objects managed by Kubernetes itself.
+**kube-system**: Contains system-level components and objects managed by Kubernetes itself.

 #### View a specific namespace
 ```bash